Information for Prospective PRGS Students

 PRGS also seeks diversity in the broadest sense of the term.
 An important part of the graduate experience is the learning that takes place as students interact with each other, especially about different life experiences and training, cultures, and ways of thinking.

 We advise all prospective candidates to complete an online pre-application.
 This is optional but helps us to ascertain if you have the appropriate qualifications for PRGS before you invest your time into the application process.
-The next pre-application period will open on July 1, 2013.
+The last day to submit a pre-application for this year will be December 20th.

 Live and Online Information Sessions